Why This Matters

 Scarcity

-- Urgency triggers impulsive action—phrases like "limited time offer" or "only 3 left" short-circuit deliberative processing
+- Urgency triggers impulsive action.
+Phrases like "limited time offer" or "only 3 left in stock" short-circuit deliberative processing and push people toward quick decisions.

-- Psychological reactance intensifies the effect—when freedom to choose is threatened, people want the restricted option even more
+- Psychological reactance intensifies the effect.
+When our freedom to choose is threatened, we want the restricted option even more strongly.

 Quick Reference Table